nuttann/nuttann.github.io/portals/portals.md

 ### The Commonlands

-GH Port - Grassy Pebble of the Commmonlands
+GH TP - Grassy Pebble of the Commmonlands

-Druid spell - Ring of Commons / Circle of Commons / Zephyr: Commonlands
+Druid - Ring of Commons / Circle of Commons / Zephyr: Commonlands

 ---

 ### The Overthere (RoS)

-GH Port - Miniature Worker's Sledge
+GH TP - Miniature Worker's Sledge

 ---

 ### The Plane of Hate

-GH Port - Fuligan Soulstone of Innoruuk
+GH TP - Fuligan Soulstone of Innoruuk

 ---